|As of April 2, 2018

 for some, YES, I certainly think so.
 That's

-certainly not something I want to see happen.
+certainly not something I want to see happen, but clearly I am NOT the

-that someone at Volvo will eventually return my messages or call me.
+that someone at Volvo would eventually return my many messages or call

 Shaw, VP of Corporate Communications (the closest thing to Public